jnozzi/cocoadev.com/SiteContent/General/OrderedWindows.markdown

 ----

 Ordered windows are on screen. miniaturized windows are off screen and have no order...
-If you want to get all your application's windows, I think you must mix  '''windows ''' to get all windows, and   '''orderedWindows ''' to get window order for visible windows.
+If you want to get all your application's windows, I think you must mix  **windows ** to get all windows, and   **orderedWindows ** to get window order for visible windows.

 ----